-grows as a large shrub to tree to 8 meters in height with peeling, scaly bark.
-The leaves are arranged alternately, to 13 cm long, ovate to orbicular with an entire leaf margin, acute leaf apex and cordate base with glands.
+Habit: Thespesia populnea grows as a large shrub to tree to 8 meters in height with peeling, scaly bark.
+The leaves are arranged alternately, to 13 cm long, ovate to orbicular with an entire leaf margin, acute leaf apex and cordate leaf base with glands.
 The leaves are glabrous.

-grows around fresh and saline wetlands, along coastal areas including Dunes and Human Altered Environments.
+Habitat: Thespesia populnea grows around fresh and saline wetlands, along coastal areas including Dunes and Human Altered environments.

-grows throughout the Bahamian Archipelago as well as tropical and subtropical regions of the world.
-Likely Old World-Indian continent in origin.
+Distribution: Thespesia populnea grows throughout the Lucayan Archipelago as well as tropical and subtropical regions of the world.
+Likely Old World-Indian subcontinent in origin.

-is used medicinally in the Bahamas to treat pain (Headaches).
+Medicinal/Cultural/Economic usage: Thespesia populnea is used medicinally in the Lucayan Archipelago to treat pain (Headaches).